Erallie/voicely-translate/README.md

 Use:

+`/join`

+The `languages` option is optional.
+If you specify languages, those languages will be used for the translation session:

 `/join languages:<language tags>`

-The `languages` option determines which languages the conversation should be translated into.

 Separate multiple languages with commas.